Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Using different area Control spells

 The interesting part of Moon Druid is that it has access to plenty of area-of-effect spells.
 For example, you can use two types of controls, one for the air and another for the ground.
-So for example - Plant Growth and
+So for example -

 Insect Plague, making the area inaccessible and enemies getting destroyed.

-The strongest combo in my opinion would be Sleet Storm together with
+The strongest combo in my opinion would be

-Hunger of Hadar (that you need Bard or Warlock to cast).
+Hunger of Hadarβ (that you need Bard or Warlock to cast).
 This outright makes enemies skip their turn and get damaged by the killing of dark clouds.

 So the main two categories: